AmeliaKalecinska/tech-politicization-discourse/README.md

-# From Big Tech to Big Politics: Reddit's Discourse on the Perceived Politicization of Tech Companies
+# From Big Tech to Big Politics: Reddit's Discourse on the Perceived Politicization of Technology Companies

-This repository contains all code, data, and prompts used for the research paper: **From Big Tech to Big Politics: Reddit's Discourse on the Perceived Politicization of Tech Companies**.
+This repository contains all code, data, and prompts used for the research paper: **From Big Tech to Big Politics: Reddit's Discourse on the Perceived Politicization of Technology Companies**.

 ## Project Overview